-During these mission stops, Continuing Promise medical teams will focus on working alongside partner nation medical personnel to provide care on board and at land-based medical sites to increase medical readiness, strengthen partnerships, and enhance the combined capabilities of the U.S. Navy and partner nations to respond to public health disasters and humanitarian crises.
+During these mission stops, Continuing Promise medical teams focused on working alongside partner nation medical personnel to provide care on board and at land-based medical sites to increase medical readiness, strengthen partnerships, and enhance the combined capabilities of the U.S. Navy and partner nations to respond to public health disasters and humanitarian crises.

 About USNS Comfort & Crew

 A U.S. Navy hospital ship like USNS Comfort has the capacity to provide afloat, mobile, acute surgical medical facilities to the U.S. military and partners.
 The number of personnel aboard the ship will vary by date and location, allowing for tailored assistance at each mission stop.
-Generally, there will be approximately 1,000 people involved in the CP 2022 deployment.
+Generally, there were approximately 1,000 people involved in the CP 2022 deployment.

-Continuing Promise 2022 will utilize support from the U.S. National Guard State Partnership Program (SPP) representatives from each mission stop.
+Continuing Promise 2022 utilized support from the U.S. National Guard State Partnership Program (SPP) representatives from each mission stop.
 The SPP mission supports the security cooperation objectives of the United States and the Geographic Combatant Commands by developing enduring relationships with partner countries and carrying out activities to build partner capacity, improve interoperability, and enhance U.S. access and influence while increasing the readiness of U.S. and partner forces to meet emerging challenges.

 Medical & Dental Services Provided